Olivia Asselin

-Olivia Asselin (born 24 February 2004) is a Canadian freestyle skier who competes internationally in the big air and slopestyle disciplines.
+Olivia Asselin (born 24 February 2004) is a Canadian freestyle skier from Quebec City, who competes internationally in the big air and slopestyle disciplines.

 Career

 Asselin joined the national team in 2019.
 Asselin won the bronze medal at the 2022 Winter X Games in the big air event.

 On January 24, 2022, Asselin was named to Canada's 2022 Olympic team in the big air and slopestyle events.

+On March 19, 2025, Olivia Asselin didn't qualify for the Ski Freestyle and Snowboard World Championships in Engadin.